dmouscher/nomic/Game_4/rules-s.md

 ## 338

 Players may on any turn, once per round, request the removal of an emoji from the game.
 This request is done in #actions.
 A vote is then called in #actions  to determine if the emoji is removed or stays.
 Simple majority vote determines the outcome.
 The vote ends at the end of the current turn.
 A removal request cannot be made 6 hours before the end of a turn.

+## 601

+If you publically indulge in prose, then you can have 10 beans when you do so.